-On 24th September 2014, Apple has released iOS 8.0.1 to the public, which promised to fix third party keyboards bugs, bring Healthkit applications on the App Store, fix Photo Library issues, and many other little bugs.
+On September 24th, Apple has released iOS 8.0.1 to the public, which promised to fix third-party keyboards bugs, bring HealthKit applications on the App Store, fix iCloud Photo Library issues, and many other little bugs.

 RIP iOS 8.0.1 1:00PM-1:30PM— Alex Soto (@dalexsoto) September 24, 2014

 Some wags even released an iOS 8.0.1 video: